 The dog in this video has been trapped and forced to escalate to biting.
-No one is listening to the abundance of subtle signals telling the humans that he is not comfortable.
+No one is listening to the abundance of signals telling the humans that he is not comfortable.
 Is it okay that the dog is biting a child – obviously not.
 However, it is not malicious.
-Given the number of signals that the dog is displaying in a desperate attempt to communicate his stress, the bite is not unexpected either.
+But, given the number of signals that the dog is displaying in a desperate attempt to communicate his stress, the bite is not unexpected either.

 As a Licensed Family Dog Mediator®, when I see clients whose dogs are performing aggressive behaviors, our first step is to discuss the dog’s L.E.G.S.®.
-In other words, how have the dog’s Learning experiences, Environment, Genetics and Self (the dog’s internal environment) played into the current situation.
+In other words, how have the dog’s Learning, Environment, Genetics and Self played into the current situation.
 Next, we look the circumstances under which the dog is performing the behaviors, as well as warning signals.